dart-lang/site-www/src/content/interop/js-interop/js-types.md

 JS and Wasm.
 While compiling to JS *treats* `undefined` values as if they were Dart `null`, it doesn’t actually *change* the value itself.
 If an interop member returns `undefined` and you pass that value back into JS, JS will see `undefined`, *not* `null`, when compiling to JS.

-However, when compiling to Wasm, this is not the case and the value will be `null` in JS.
+However, when compiling to Wasm, this is not the case, and the value will be `null` in JS.
 This is because the compiler implicitly *converts* the value to Dart `null` when compiling to Wasm, thereby losing information on whether the original value was JS `null` or `undefined`.
 Avoid writing code where this distinction matters by explicitly passing Dart `null` instead to an interop member.

 Currently, there's no platform-consistent way to provide `undefined` to interop members or distinguish between JS `null` and `undefined` values, but this will likely change in the future.
 See [#54025] for more details.
 :::

 {% comment %}